arc42/quality.arc42.org-site/_articles/02-quality-models.md

 Please consider this model within the historical perspective: No private person owned a computer, as the personal computer hadn't been invented.
 Only very few companies used them, and programming computers was a black art that only a few _magicians_ could apply.

-With this perspective, the Boehm model was incredible farsighted, as it included inner quality attributes like _legibility_ and _structuredness_ (which got lost in modern models like ISO)
+With this perspective, the Boehm model was incredibly farsighted, as it included inner quality attributes like _legibility_ and _structuredness_ (which got lost in modern models like ISO)

 ### FURPS+ for Classifying Requirements ([[Grady+1992]](/references/#grady1992practical), [[Eeles+2005]](/references/#eeles2005capturing))
 <a name="eeles"></a>